Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Introduction

 We consider several alternative models that differ in the integration order of the unobserved component.
 In the simplest case, the random-walk-plus-noise model, the unobserved component is a random walk, that is, integrated of order one.
-This stochastic trend is a flexible structure that can accommodate the changing trend directions in the series and, at the same time, allow for specifying a non-stationary time series model.
-With increasing orders of integration of the latent component, the degree of smoothing of the extracted component increases.
-We describe the relation of the integration orders to orders of a Butterworth filter applied in the frequency domain, and we show the gain functions implied by the maximum likelihood estimation of our time-domain models \citep{gomez1999,gomez2001,harvey2003}.
+This stochastic trend is a flexible, non-stationary time series model that can accommodate the changing trend directions in the series.
+With increasing orders of integration of the latent component, the degree of smoothing increases.
+We describe the relation of the integration orders to orders of a Butterworth filter applied in the frequency domain, and we describe the gain functions implied by the maximum likelihood estimation of our time-domain models \citep{gomez1999,gomez2001,harvey2003}.

-The separate specification of measurement and transition equations in a state space model, with their own respective error processes, allows for reflecting the different sources of the data (34 different studies, or, alternatively, 23 different benthic foraminifera species), by way of specifying different measurement equation variances.
+The separate specification of measurement and transition equations in a state space model, with their own respective error processes, allows for reflecting the different sources of the data by way of specifying different measurement equation variances.
+In the main analysis we differentiate these variances by the ten deep-sea drill sites from which the data originate, and we let each site have its own constant level offset, a bias correction relative to a reference site; alternative specifications that differentiate by the 34 studies of origin or by the 23 benthic foraminifera species are reported in an appendix.
 The variances of the random variables that drive the transition equation are differentiated according to the six different climate states identified in \cite{westerhold2020}.
 We consider bivariate models for $\delta^{18}$O and $\delta^{13}$C jointly, such that we can exploit their covariation to inform the estimation of our models.

 The rest of the paper is organized as follows: In Section \ref{S:RWN}, we apply random-walk-plus-noise models to the data set, both without and with differentiating variances.
-We consider univariate and bivariate specifications.
 In Section \ref{S:Butterworth}, we describe the relation of unobserved component models with the Butterworth filter.
 In Section \ref{S:IWN}, we explore higher integration orders of the unobserved component, which correspond to higher orders of Butterworth filters.
+In Section \ref{S:RWNBiv}, we generalize the univariate analysis for $\delta^{18}$O and $\delta^{13}$C to a joint bivariate analysis for both variables, based on the random-walk-plus-noise model.
 Section \ref{S:Concl} concludes.